 What makes a genius?
 A person who defines an age; who is without peer and is revered by all; whose work becomes the benchmark of influence and learning in his or her own lifetime and for generations after.
-Michelangelo Buonarroti was this and more, having left us a legacy of his genius in sculpture, painting, architecture and poetry.
+Michelangelo Buonarroti was this and more, having left us a legacy of his genius in sculpture, painting, architecture, and poetry.

-Born at Caprese, (in the mountains north, east of Arezzo) in 1475, the son of the local magistrate, his family returned to Florence soon after his birth.
+Born at Caprese (in the mountains north, east of Arezzo) in 1475, the son of the local magistrate, his family returned to Florence soon after his birth.
 It was this city that Michelangelo always called his home.

-Michelangelo arrived in Rome on June 25, 1496 at the age of 21.
-If he considered Florence his home, Rome was about to become his tormenting lover!
+Michelangelo arrived in Rome on June 25, 1496, at the age of 21.
+If he considered Florence his home, Rome was about to become his tormenting lover.

 Michelangelo’s Pieta was the first of his famous ‘Roman’ creations.
-Today this masterpiece of fluid, emotive story telling in stone can be seen in St. Peter’s.
+Today this masterpiece of fluid, emotive storytelling in stone can be seen in St. Peter’s.